Unstructured-IO/unstructured/docs/source/bricks.rst

-The ``partition_html`` function partitions an HTML document and returns a list of document ``Element`` objects. ``partition_html`` can take a filename, file-like object, or string as input.
-The three examples below all produce the same output.
+The ``partition_html`` function partitions an HTML document and returns a list of document ``Element`` objects. ``partition_html`` can take a filename, file-like object, string, or url as input.

 Examples:

+These three invocations of partition_html() result are essentially equivalent:

 .. code:: python